shaunreichman/investment_tracker/docs/TAX_STATEMENT_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.
 This ensures the guide remains accurate and serves as a living document of our progress.

 **Latest Update**: Step 1 (Backend API Enhancement) completed.
 Added new tax statement endpoints with comprehensive validation and updated fund detail endpoint to include tax statements.
+Step 2 split into 2A (Core Template Addition) and 2B (Advanced Form Features) for incremental progress.

 ### Current Status
 - **Phase 1**: In Progress (Step 1 completed ✅)